-Having been – for more than a thousand year – a sacred animal in Hinduism, the Zebu has it’s own cult in a lively capitalist occidental country, being admired, respected, studied and invested on as one of the most significant commodities of the Brazilian international commerce.
+Having been – for more then a thousand year a sacred animal in Hinduism, the Zebu has it’s own cult in a lively capitalist occidental country, being admired, respected and studied on as one of the most significant commodities of the Brazilian international commerce.

-Brought to Brazil in the lately 19th century, it has adapted very well to the geography in such a way that in 2012 Brazil overtook the US and became the largest exporter of beef in the world.
-Behind this important alimentary chain, a very closed and mysterious male conservative society formed by traditional landowners and few urban businessmen attracted to the fortune it promises.
-Deeply involved in Brazilian politics since colonialism, the rural lobby participates actively in the country politics financing 30% of the Deputies now presents in the Deputy Chamber, although the agro-businessmen represents only 1% of the population.
+Brought to Brazil in lately 19th century, it has adapted to the geography in such a way that in 2012 Brazil overtook the US and became the largest exporter of beef in the world.

-Holy Cow explores the social and cultural environment behind the top of this important international alimentary issue.
-The documentary aims to understand the characteristics of the Brazilian rural capitalists and the contemporary identity of those who decide the meat we will eat in the world.
+Holy Cow is a about the Power and mystery behind the Brazilian meat industry.
+And aims to understand the characteristics of the Brazilian rural capitalists and the contemporary identity of those who decide the meat we will eat in the world.